winningproduct/learn-portal/content/5-build/08-data-privacy-protection.md

 ---

 ## Why
 Data and customers are vital assets to a company.
-Data that is collected from customers must be handled carefully with transparence and ahereing to privacy policies thereby building the trust and accountability with your customers.
+Data collected from customers must be handled carefully with transparency and adhering to privacy policies, thereby building trust and accountability with your customers.

 ## How
-As a business how do we ensure the protection of data privacy?
-Here are some guidelines that may help you.
+The following are some guidelines to protect private information.

 - Integrate training on data privacy into the general training program to prevent social engineering attacks
-- Implement zero trust model by restricting access to the entire network and whitelisting only the essential entities
+- Implement a zero-trust model by restricting access to the entire network and whitelisting only the essential entities
+- Production, development and testing environments must be segregated, and tight security must be enforced on the production environment
 - Follow the guidelines of regulations like GDPR, CCPA.
-I.e. Signing contract with data processors, Encrypt data at rest and transit, Regular audits etc...
+I.e., Signing contracts with data processors, Encrypt data at rest and transit, Regular audits, etc
 - Implement IDS (Intrusion Detection System) and IPS (Intrusion Prevention System)